williamouyang/okta.github.io/_source/_docs/api/resources/factors.md

 }
 ~~~

-##### Enroll Okta SMS Factor by updating Phone Number
+##### Enroll Okta SMS Factor by Updating Phone Number
 {:.api .api-operation}

-If the user wants to use a different phone number (instead of existing phone number) then enroll API call needs to supply `updatePhone` option with `true`
+If the user wants to use a different phone number (instead of the existing phone number) then the enroll API call needs to supply `updatePhone` option with `true`.

 ###### Request Example
 {:.api .api-request .api-request-example}